 As a college student, I have quite a few uncommon hobbies.
 One of those hobbies happen to be “parkour”!
 Parkour is a discipline in which practitioners would aim to get their body from point A to point B in the most efficient (or most creative) manner possible.
 This can involve movements which includes running, jumping, climbing, swinging, vaulting, or even rolling.

-I was not necessarily professional at it, more so just an average, casual practitioner because it was something I enjoy and it surprises me to know what my body is capable of.
+I was not necessarily professional at it, more so just an average, casual practitioner because it was something I enjoy.
+It still surprises me to know what my body is capable of.
 It also helps me take significant shortcuts when going places and gives me satisfaction that almost no barrier can prevent me from going where I want to go.
 The possibilities are endless and one can be as creative as they want.

 Here is a sample video of what parkour is.